Fujifilm

 Venture Round in 2018

-Perseus Proteomics Inc. is a biotechnology company based in Tokyo, Japan, focused on drug discovery and advanced antibody technology.
-Founded in 2001, the company specializes in antibody discovery, engineering, and target discovery, along with functional protein expression.
-Its services include mouse hybridoma sequencing, recombinant protein production, and contract research support for antibody development.
-Perseus Proteomics is dedicated to creating innovative antibody products and new medicines to improve healthcare outcomes for patients globally.
+Perseus Proteomics Inc. is a biotechnology company based in Tokyo, Japan, focused on drug discovery.
+Established in 2001, it specializes in antibody discovery, engineering, and research support activities.
+The company engages in target discovery and functional protein expression, offering services such as mouse hybridoma sequencing, recombinant protein production, and contract research for antibodies.
+Additionally, Perseus Proteomics develops, manufactures, and supplies a range of antibody products.
+By leveraging advanced antibody technology, the company aims to create innovative medicines that address the needs of patients worldwide seeking improved medical care.

 IS Japan